gosainravi/flask/README.md

-# flask- Create the EC2 instance and install dependencies and run the softeare
+# Asset Management Software with the help of flask and html over EC2 instances on AWS
+# Install dependencies
+pip, sql agent, flask, allow all traffic on aws security group